ABCxFF/diepindepth/protocol/incoming.md

 Format:
 > `02 u32(decompressed output length) (LZ4 block)`

 The decompressed result will include the packet header, you should feed this into your parsing function recursively.
 The decompressed result is not [encoded](./encoding.md).
-Currently only [Update](./incoming.md#0x00-update-packet) and [Eval](./incoming.md#0x0d-int-js-challenge-packet) packets can get large enough to be compressed.
+Currently only [Update](./incoming.md#0x00-update-packet) and [JS Challenge](./incoming.md#0x0d-int-js-challenge-packet) packets can get large enough to be compressed.

 ---

 ## **`0x03` Notification Packet**

-This packet sends data which trigger the notifications you see in game, for example messages like "The Guardian has spawned".
+This packet sends data that trigger the notifications you see in-game, for example, messages like "The Guardian has spawned" and "You've killed Example".

 The Red Green Blue values are encoded as a u32.
 For example, rgb(33, 130, 67) would be the same as u32(0x218243) where each byte is a color.
 The fourth byte is not used, there is no alpha channel.
 The time the notification appears in milliseconds is encoded as a float, and the final value part of this packet is the notification identifier.